MicrosoftDocs/azure-docs/articles/education-hub/full-api-script.md

 ---
-title: How to deploy labs though a Power Shell script
+title: How to deploy labs through a PowerShell script
-description: This article will show you how to deploy labs in Education Hub through a power shell script
+description: This article shows you how to deploy labs in Education Hub through a PowerShell script
 author: vinnieangel
 ms.author: vangellotti
 ms.service: education